aaalgo/pc12306c/README.md

 - fill.rate: the server keeps the state across multiple invocation of the client.
 This value is meaningful only on the first invocation of client after server restart, because subsequent invocations of client have no means to track how many seats were sold before.
+This value of the first N invocation of client can be added up for the total rate of seats sold.

 ## Known Issues